Help - Preparing & submitting applications - Radiation Assurance

 How to Apply for Radiation Assurance

 There are two review routes through Radiation Assurance – self-managed and HRA-managed.
-Please see the flowcharts on the HRA website for an overview of what happens in each review process.
-Detailed guidance on how to apply is available below.
+You can see the flowcharts on the HRA website for an overview of what happens in each review process.
+Detailed guidance on how to apply, depending on which route you intend to use, is available below.

 Self-managed studies

-In this process, the HRA will conduct a consistency review on the application, but you will manage the review process with the reviewers yourself.
-It is your responsibility to ensure that CREs and MPEs of the appropriate expertise are selected to conduct the review.
+In this process, the HRA will conduct a consistency review on the application, but you’ll manage the review process with the reviewers yourself once the consistency review is complete.
+It’s your responsibility to ensure that CREs and MPEs of the appropriate expertise are selected to conduct the review.
+If you’re not sure, you can contact the Technical Assurances team for help (radiation.assurance@hra.nhs.uk).

 Further information on reviewer specialisms and implications for payment of self-managed reviews is available in the Payments Framework Guidance on the HRA website.